danielmagnussons/orgmode/README.md

-Stuff that have been added
+Features that have been added
 =============

 	[X] HelpIt integrated, alt+f1 looks up th eword on google.